How to Properly Get Rid of an Old Kitchen

 Mistakes Prepping your Space

 Whatever you do, make sure to remove all your belongings from your cabinets.
-That's pots, pans, plates, wine bottles, Tupperware, spices, glass.
 Literally everything in your cabinets must go out.
 In addition to that, make sure to TURN OFF the electrical, gas, and water lines going to your kitchen.
 You may have to shut off the water to the house if you don't have a line solely for your kitchen.
 This is important because if you're planning on moving or replacing your appliances, they will have to be disconnected.
-Lastly, set up any barriers you need to avoid dust going into other rooms.
-Lay down some cardboard if you'd prefer to protect your flooring and aren't planning on replacing it.
+Set up some barriers to avoid dust going into other rooms, and use cardboard to protect your flooring if you aren't planning on replacing it.

 How to Take Down your Cabinets